daolanfler/zero2prod/README.md

 implment this login-protected functionality as an exercise!
 Look at the subscription flow for inspiration.

 ## Ch11 Fault-tolerant Workflows

 To deliver a reliable service in the face of failure we will have to explore new concepts: idempotency (幂等性), locking, queues and background jobs.

 ### Network I/O misbehave

 - retry in process, by adding some logic around the `get_confirmed_subscribers` call;
 - give up by returning an error to the user.
 The user can then decide if they want to retry or not

 The first option makes our application more resilient (弹性的) to spurious (虚假的) failures.
 Nonetheless, you can
 only perform a finite number of retries; you will have to give up eventually.
 Our implementation opts for the second strategy from the get-go.
 It might result in a few more 500s, but it is not incompatible with our overaching (总体的，包罗万象的) objective.

 bails out: 退出

 You might recognize the struggle: we are dealing with a **workflow**, a combination of multiple **subtasks**.
 We faced something similar in chapter 7 when we had to execute a sequence of SQL queries to create a a new subscriber.
 Back then, we opted for an all-or-nothing semantics using SQL transactions: nothing happens unless all queries succeed.
 Postmark's API does not provide any kind of transactional semantics - each API call is its own unit of work, we have no way to link them together.

 Given that this is all about understanding the caller's intent, there is no better strategy than empowering the caller themselves to tell us what they are trying to do.
 This is commonly accomplished using **idempotency keys**.

 The caller generates a unique identifier, the idempotency key, for every state-altering operation they waht to perform.
 The idempotency key is attached to the outgoing request, usually as an HTTP header (e.g Idempotency-Key)

 **synchronization**: the second one should not be processed until the first one has completed.

 - Reject the second request by returning a `409 conflict` status code back to the caller.
 - Wait until the first request completes processing.
 Then return the same response back to the caller.

 price to pay:
 both the client and the server need to keep an open connection while spinning idle, waiting for the other task to complete.

 ### Save Response

 Why does `HttpResponse` need to be generic over the body type in the first place?
 Can't it just use `Vec<u8>` or similar bytes container?
 HTTP/1.1 supports another mechanism to transfer data - `Trasfer-Encoding: chunked`, also known as **HTTP streaming**.

 ### Synchronization

+In-memory locks (e.g. `tokio::sync::Mutex`) would work if all incomming requests were being served by a single API instance.
+This is not our case: our API is replicated, therefore the two requests might end up being processed by two different instances.

+Our synchronization mechanism will have to live out-of-process - our database being the natural candidate.

+- is the first request completed, we want to return the saved response.
+- if the first request is still ongoing, we want to **wait**.

+Here we use transaction isolation
+Postgres isolation & lock levels:

+> In effect, a `SELECT` query sees the snapshot of the database as of the instant the query begins
+> to run
+> `UPDATE`, `DELETE`, `SELECT FOR UPDATE` [...] will only find target that were committed as of the
+> command start time.
+However, such a target row might have already been updated (or deleted or
+> locked) by another concurrent transaction by the time it is found.
+In this case, **the would-be
+> updater will wait for the first updating transaction to commit or roll back (if it is still in
+> progress)**.

+`could not serialize access due to concurrent update`
+`repeatable read` is designed to prevent non-repeatable reads (who would have guessed?): the same `SELECT` query, if run twice in a row with the same transaction, should return the same data.
+This has consequences for statements such as `UPDATE`: if they are executed within a `repeatable read` transaction, they cannot modify or lock rows changed by other transactions after the repeatable read
+transaction began.
+This is why the transaction initiated by the second request fails to commit in our little experiment above.
+The same would have happened if we had chosen `serializable`, the strictest isolation level available in Postgres.